-CFD simulations predicted that an eddy would form downstream of the critical orifice holder and that this eddy could increase particle loss by impaction on the low-pressure AMTD side of the critical orifice or on the walls.
-Therefore, a relaxation chamber was introduced between the critical orifice and the valve.
+CFD simulations on the HPL with the constant bore valve predicted that an eddy would form downstream of the critical orifice holder and that this eddy could increase particle loss by impaction on the low-pressure side of the critical orifice or on the walls.
+Experimental observation of particle deposition on the back of the critical orifice was consistent with this loss mechanism.
+A relaxation chamber was therefore introduced between the critical orifice and the valve as suggested by Wang and McMurry (2006).
 The purpose of the relaxation chamber is to slow the larger particles and allow them to be entrained in the gas flow eddy behind the critical orifice.
-The ID and length of the relaxation chamber were determined by examining particle trajectories such as those shown in Fig. 2.
-The top panel in Fig. 2 shows trajectories for 3 μm diameter particles when no relaxation chamber is present between the critical orifice and the valve.
-A significant fraction of the particles impact the back of the critical orifice or the walls and are lost.
-Physical observations of particle deposition on the back of the critical orifice confirmed this loss.
-Particle trajectories when the relaxation chamber is present are shown in the bottom panel of Fig. 2.
-In this case, the particles follow the eddy streamlines and are not lost by impaction.
-Moreover, no deposition of particles on the back of the critical orifice was observed experimentally with the relaxation chamber.
-The calculated transmission efficiency for particles greater than 1.5 μm in diameter is improved when the relaxation chamber is present.
-Figure 3 shows the calculated transmission efficiency with (solid line) and without (dashed line) the relaxation chamber.
-The presence of the relaxation chamber increases the residence time in lens system by roughly 50%, from on the order of 0.04 to 0.06s.
+The optimal ID and length of the relaxation chamber were determined by examining calculated particle trajectories; the ID and length were increased until less than 5% of the particle trajectories impacted the back of the critical orifice or the walls of the relaxation chamber.
+A larger than necessary relaxation chamber is not desirable because it increases the residence time for particles in the lens system, possibly increasing evaporation of volatile components.
+The relaxation chamber in the current design increases the residence time in the lens system by roughly 50%, from on the order of 0.04 s to 0.06 s.
+Experimentally, minimal deposition of particles on the back of the critical orifice was observed with the relaxation chamber.